History of South Carolina: Politics

 In the 1970s, South Carolina white voters elected the state's first Republican governor since Reconstruction.
 In 1987 and 1991, the state elected and reelected Governor Carroll Campbell, another Republican.
 Many politicians switched from the Democratic Party to the GOP, including David Beasley, a former Democrat who claimed to have undergone a spiritual rebirth; he was elected governor as a Republican.
 In 1996, Beasley surprised citizens by announcing that he could not justify keeping the Confederate flag flying over the capitol.
 He said that a "spate of racially motivated violence compelled him to reconsider the politics and symbolism of the Confederate flag, and he concluded it should be moved."
 Traditionalists were further surprised when Bob Jones III, head of Bob Jones University, announced he held the same view.

 Beasley was upset for reelection in 1998 by the little-known Jim Hodges, a state assemblyman from Lancaster.
 Hodges attacked Beasley's opposition to the creation of a state lottery to support education.
 Hodges called for a fresh tax base to improve public education.
 Despite Hodges' unwillingness to join Beasley in his opposition to flying the Confederate flag, the NAACP announced its support for Hodges.
 (At the same time the NAACP demanded a boycott of conferences in the state over the flag issue).
-Hodges reportedly accepted millions in contributions from the gambling industry, which some estimated spent a total of $10 million to defeat Beasely.
+Hodges reportedly accepted millions in contributions from the gambling industry, which some estimated spent a total of $10 million to defeat Beasley.

 After the election, with public opinions steadfastly against video gambling, Hodges asked for a statewide referendum on the issue.
 He claimed that he would personally join the expected majority in saying "no" on legalized gambling, but vowed not to campaign against it.
 Critics in both parties suggested that Hodges' debts to the state's gambling interests were keeping him from campaigning against legalized gambling.
 The state constitution does not provide for referendums except for ratification of amendments.
 State legislators shut down the state's video casinos soon after Hodges took office.